Skip to content

 1. How far do the PCs develop their Talent?

-2. Do they lead other Talents in a mind-merge?
+2. Do they lead other Talents in a Merge?

 3. Can they eject the invaders — or only delay them?